-A historian and ethno-historian, Paloma also holds a PhD in rural sociology.
-She has dedicated her work to indigenous women from the diverse positions she has held including public office, academia, and civil society.
-She is convinced that now is a time to sow and that organized civil society will trigger the profound changes needed to rescue the country.
+Historian and ethno-historian, Paloma also holds a PhD in Rural Sociology.
+She has dedicated her work to indigenous women from diverse positions, including public office, academy, and civil society.
+She is convinced we live in a time to sow, and that organized civil society will trigger the profound changes needed to rescue Mexico.

-Originally from Michoacan, she studied Business Administration and holds an M.A. in Human Rights from the Ibero, as well as a specialization in Finances from the ITAM.
+Born in Michoacan, she studied Business Administration and holds an M.A. in Human Rights from the Iberoamerican University, as well as a specialization in Finances from the ITAM.
 She is convinced that social change is only possible if citizens value their participation and fully commit to a cause they identify with.

-She has lived in Mexico for over 30 years and is director of Grupo Fogra, which succeeds in facing the challenge of being economically viable and also socially responsible.
-She is interested in social development and profoundly convinced that true change will be obtained through women.
+With more than 40 years living in Mexico, Betty is founder of Grupo Fogra, which maintains the challenge of being an economically viable and socially responsible company.
+She is interested in social development and deeply convinced that true change will be obtained through women.

-A feminist, sociologist, and photographer who was accidently born in Mexico City, but is more Oaxacan than a tlayuda.
-She focuses her gaze and heart on women, whom she pictures, listens to, orients, scrutinizes, and questions.
+Founder of Fondo Semillas.
+She is a feminist, sociologist, and photographer who was accidently born in Mexico City, but as she says, is more Oaxacan than a tlayuda.
+She focuses her gaze and heart on women, whom she portrays, listens to, orients, scrutinizes, and questions.
 She directs the Museo de Mujeres Artistas Mexicanas (Museum of Mexican Female Artists).